QubesOS/qubes-doc/user/common-tasks/disposablevm.md

 In other words, any VM will be allowed to create a new DisposableVM based on `online-dvm-template` and open a URL inside of that DisposableVM.

-More information about RPC policies for disposableVM can be found [here][qrexec3-4.0].
+More information about RPC policies for DisposableVMs can be found [here][qrexec3-4.0].

 ## Customizing DisposableVMs ##